bountylabs/blocks-with-screens/blockware/README.md

 ![rgb-led](https://user-images.githubusercontent.com/218876/99465399-2f40c200-28ef-11eb-95ad-9ac03f76da1b.gif)

-An example that uses the (optional) internal RGB LED to change the LED's color based on the orientation of the block.
+An example that uses the (normally not-included) internal RGB LED.
 This requires modification of the PCB by soldering on an RGB LED.
+This is probably not the blockware you're looking for.

 ### Snake